mostav02/me_cleaner_wiki/How-does-it-work?.md

 In June 2017 I updated me_cleaner to adapt it to the changes introduced by ME 11 (Skylake and following), removing most of the modules from the newer Intel ME firmware images.

+Thanks to the work of [Positive Technologies](https://www.ptsecurity.com), in August 2017 a new way of [disabling Intel ME has been found](http://blog.ptsecurity.com/2017/08/disabling-intel-me.html): it appears that Intel put a "kill-switch" for Intel ME in the PCHSTRP (the configuration section of the Flash Descriptor) for the U.S. government's High Assurance Platform (HAP) program.
+This bit (for ME >= 11) and the MeAltDisable bit (for ME < 11, discovered by Igor Skochinsky) gave us a new way to disable Intel ME.

 ## How can I be sure that all the bad stuff is not in a ROM inside the CPU?

-We can never be sure about this, but, thanks to the [Igor's 2014 presentation](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) (slide 18), we can suppose that the code inside the internal ROM is just the code responsible for the very basic initialization of Intel ME.
+We can never be sure about this, but, thanks to the [Igor's 2014 presentation](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) (slide 18), we can suppose that the code inside the internal ROM is just the code responsible for the very basic initialization of Intel ME, plus some low-level libraries).

 ## How does me_cleaner work?